JinhuaLit/CodeGuardian/README.md

 - Interpretation: An AUC score of 0.5 suggests no discriminative ability (equivalent to random guessing), while a score of 1.0 indicates perfect discrimination.
 A higher AUC value means a better performing model in terms of distinguishing between positive and negative classes across all thresholds.

+## Future Work
+Our project has laid a solid foundation and shown promising results.
+However, to further enhance the capabilities and applicability of our model, we are planning the following advancements:
+1. Adopt RoBERTa-Large Model
+- Objective: To leverage the increased model capacity of RoBERTa-Large for better understanding and generating context in our tasks.
+RoBERTa-Large, with its more extensive architecture, offers improved performance on a variety of NLP benchmarks, which could significantly boost the robustness and accuracy of our predictions.
+Or utilize data augmentation to artificially expand our dataset with more examples of long code entries, which will help in training our model to handle such cases effectively.

+2. Improve Testing Accuracy on Ultra Long Code Entries
+Challenge: Currently, our model is relatively inaccurate when dealing with long sequences of code, which are challenging due to their complexity and the requirement for maintaining long-term dependencies.
+- Approach: One solution could be enhancing our model's attention mechanisms to handle long-distance dependencies in code better, possibly integrating more sophisticated variants like sparse or global attention.

+3. Extension into More Languages
+- Goal: To make our tool universally applicable by supporting multiple programming languages.
+This extension will help cater to a broader audience, including developers working in diverse coding environments and scenarios.